 Relevant provisions include:

 - Article 4.
 The Constitution shall have the highest juridical force and direct effect on the entire territory of the Republic.
-International treaties ratified by the Republic shall have priority over its laws and be directly implemented except in cases when the application of an international treaty shall require the promulgation of a law.
+International treaties ratified by the Republic shall have priority over its laws.
+The procedure and conditions for the operation of international treaties on the territory of the Republic of Kazakhstan, to which Kazakhstan is a party, are determined by the legislation of the Republic.

 - Article 5.
 Public associations shall be equal before the law.
 Unlawful interference of the state in the affairs of public associations and of public associations in the affairs of the state, imposing the functions of state bodies on public associations shall not be permitted.
 Formation and functioning of public associations pursuing the goals or actions directed toward a violent change of the constitutional system, violation of the integrity of the Republic, undermining the security of the state, inciting social, racial, national, religious, class and tribal enmity, as well as formation of unauthorized paramilitary units shall be prohibited.